genexus-books/Saia/saia-docs/docs/SearchIndexProfile.md

 The `History Count` enables the usage of chat mode keeping in-context the latest interactions.
 It is used in conjunction with the `Profile Template`.

-The `Document Count` defines how many documents are retrieved from the vectorestore to augment the context.
+The `Document Count` defines how many documents are retrieved from the VectorStore to augment the context.

-The `Score Threshold` (defaults to 0.0) defines the minimal valid value to consider the information as valid when retrieved from the vectorstore, otherwise is discarded.
+The `Score Threshold` (defaults to 0.0) defines the minimal valid value to consider the information as valid when retrieved from the VectorStore, otherwise is discarded.
 In case there are no valid `Documents`, no interaction is done with the LLM.
 The following return value is expected:

 ```json
 {"result":{"messages":["Score threshold not met"],"success":false},"text":""}